karios-os/docs/docs/user-guide/index.rst

    - The Scan History section provides a log of all security scans performed
    - Review past scan results and reports

-   - Where to find the Scan History
+   - Please click on the 'Metrics' button besinde the 'Scan' button to navigate to Security Scan History Page
    .. figure:: _static/images/security/security_navigate_to_history_page.png
       :width: 600
       :alt: Security Scan History Pointer

       Figure 6: Security Scan History Pointer

-Security Centre History Page
+Security Scan History Page
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-   - The Security Centre History Page provides a metrics dashboard for previous scans performed.
+   - The Security Scan History Page provides a metrics dashboard for previous scans performed.
    - Review historical reports in html and PDF formats.

    - You can find the previous scan details, risk score from earlier scan and other additional details in this Security Scan History Page.